etetin/ya_school/README.md

 Is the information correct?
 [Y/n]
 ```

-add the user to the sudo group.
+Add the user to the sudo group.
 ```
 $ usermod -aG sudo entrant
 ```

-authorize by the created user
+Authorize by the created user
 ```
 $ su entrant
 ```